 The trigeminal nerve and its branches and sensory distribution on the face.
 The three major sensory divisions of the trigeminal nerve consist of the ophthalmic, maxillary, and mandibular nerves.
 (Adapted from Waxman SG: Clinical Neuroanatomy, 26th ed. http://www.accessmedicine.com.
 Copyright © The McGraw-Hill Companies, Inc. All rights reserved.)

 TRIGEMINAL NEURALGIA (TIC DOULOUREUX)

-Trigeminal neuralgia is characterized by excruciating paroxysms of pain in the lips, ...
+Trigeminal neuralgia is characterized by excruciating paroxysms of pain ...